GRUB

 Purpose of Designing GRUB

-• To make all the basic functions available directly for the end-users
+• To make all the basic functions available directly for the end-users.

-• Support a human-readable text configuration file with preset boot commands
+• Support a human-readable text configuration file with preset boot commands.

-• Provide numerous functionalities that support the kernel experts and designers
+• Provide numerous functionalities that support the kernel experts and designers.

-• Ensure backward compatibility of the boot loader for booting the FreeBSD, NetBSD, OpenBSD, and Linux
+• Ensure backward compatibility of the boot loader for booting the FreeBSD, NetBSD, OpenBSD, and Linux.

 Features of GRUB

-• Supports an unlimited number of boot entries
+• Supports an unlimited number of boot entries.

-• Can decompress operating systems before launching them
+• Can decompress Operating Systems before launching them.

-• Has the capability to load the operating systems from various locations, including networks
+• Has the capability to load the Operating Systems from various locations, including networks.

-• There are implementations that support Windows and DOS
+• Some implementations support Windows and DOS.

-• Possess highly interactive command interface
+• Possess a highly interactive command interface.

 Why Choose Remo?